openprov/ssi-consultancy/InteroperabilityTestHarness.md

 ```
 class ProvPyComparator(Comparator):
   def compare(self, canonical_file, canonical_format, file, format):
-    Execute prov-convert.
+    Execute prov-compare.
     Capture return code, standard output, standard error.
     Check return code.

 class ProvToolboxComparator(Comparator):
   def compare(self, canonical_file, canonical_format, file, format):
-    As above, for provconvert.
+    As above, for provcompare.
 ```

 Command-line comparators, invoked by these classes, need to exit with a non-zero exit code in case of a non-equivalent pair of files being given, or another error arising (e.g. no such file).
-The error code for a non-equivalent pair should differ from that for other errors (e.g. missing input file).
+The error code for a non-equivalent pair should differ from that for other errors (e.g. missing input file). prov-compare satisfies this requirement.

-**Question:** Will you do this?
-Or, is it hoped that I do this?

 Comparator sub-class configuration is the same as that for the corresponding converter sub-classes.